spike1292/nativescript-xmlparser/README.md

 cd demo

-// when developing, to ensure the latest code is built into the demo, it's a gaurantee to remove the plugin and add it back tns plugin remove nativescript-yourplugin // replace with your plugin name tns plugin add ..
+// when developing, to ensure the latest code is built into the demo, it's a gaurantee to remove the plugin and add it back tns plugin remove nativescript-xmlparser // replace with your plugin name tns plugin add ..

 // manual platform adds